SOUTHERN NEW ENGLAND TRUNKLINE TRAIL:

 Starting from Grove Street parking lot in Franklin; Exit the parking lot and cross Grove St to reach the trailhead where you'll find a map board.
 Mileage markers are located every 0.5 miles along the trail.
 The hard packed dirt and gravel trail heads into the woods.
 After crossing Spring St you'll pass through a rock cut at 0.7 miles.
 Some drainage issues.
 After 1.1 miles you'll need to bear left off the rail trail to travel up and across Prospect St.

 After crossing the road bear right and follow a steep path back down to the rail bed.
 Warning!
 This section of trail is poorly drained and turns into a swamp after heavy rains.
 It contains trap rock and is barely cleared.
 ATV use.
 Cross over into South Bellingham before reaching Lake Street after 1.9 miles.
 Small parking area here.
 Cross Lake St where a short paved trail brings you up along a high berm with a wide stone-dust surface.
 A crosswalk over Center Street brings you to a parking lot a 2.8 miles.
 Map board located here.
 Turn left, then right down Fox Run Rd for a short on-road section (residential) before picking up the trail straight ahead as the road turns right at 3 miles.
 This was as far as I traveled.
-The trail continues undeveloped to a tunnel underneath S Main St (Route 126) at 4 miles.
-The tunnel underneath Route 126 was still under construction as of July 2016.
+The trail continues undeveloped to a new tunnel underneath S Main St (Route 126) at 4 miles.
 The trail continues undeveloped to the Blackstone town line.

 Blackstone River Bikeway [Central Section]: